jonyluke/SlideNX/README.md

 At the moment i was not able to mute default nintendo sound.

 Download the [latest release](https://github.com/jonyluke/SlideNX/releases) and extract it to the root folder of your SD card.
-Now you can launch it with Hekate.
+Now you can use it with Hekate.
-If you want it also in ReiNX copy "slidenx.kip" from modules folder to /ReiNX/sysmodules

 ## How to use